Jayancv/PIGenerator/src/templates/prompt_template_save.md

 canvas.Dispose()
 bmp.Dispose()

-# Show the PFD image
-from PIL import Image as PILImage im = PILImage.open(imgPath) im.show()

 ```

-Save the diagram as PDF
+Save the diagram as PNG image file.

 Please make sure your Python code is compatible with DWSIM.
+No placeholders
+inside the python code.
 Please give the runnable code without any placeholders based one some configs in above code.

-## Question

-Design [TASK].

-## Answer